passionlim/intensive/Script_Problems.md

 ## Q1b Have you had any problems in your home?
 What was the problem, and how did you deal with it?

-Background : rent / permission
+- Background : rent
-Cause+Problem : air conditioner broken
+- Cause+Problem : air conditioner broken
-Solution : service center
+- Solution : service center
-Conclusion : less expensive
+- Conclusion : less expensive

 I’m living in an apartment for rent.
 When I need to fix a problem in my house, especially needed expansive costs, sometimes I need to ask a permission for fixation to my house owner.